onap/vnfrqts-requirements/docs/Chapter7/VNF-On-boarding-and-package-management.rst

 .. req::
     :id: R-77707
-    :target: XNF
+    :target: VNF HEAT
     :keyword: MUST

-    The xNF provider **MUST** include a Manifest File that contains a list of all the components in the xNF package.
+    For HEAT package, VNF provider **MUST** include a Manifest File that contains a list of all the components in the VNF package.

 .. req::
     :id: R-66070